Etch E-sign

 Tying it all together

-Here's an example mutation that touches on the things discussed here:
+Here's an example mutation that touches on everything discussed above:

 The mutation will return an EtchPacket.
 You can see more details on the full mutation schema here.